Arachni/arachni/README.md

 After that you simply start the WebUI as usual and when it asks you to specify a Dispatcher you pick one, enter it and the WebUI will grab the rest of them automatically.

+You can find some more technical stuff here: http://trainofthought.segfault.gr/2011/07/29/arachni-grid-draft-design/

 # Arachni - Web Application Security Scanner Framework
 <table>
     <tr>